emqx/emqx-docs/en_US/data-integration/data-bridges.md

 ### Built-in Rule Engine

 Data sources from various IoT devices and systems have all kinds of data types and formats.
-A powerful built-in rule engine with built-in SQL rules is the core component for SQL-based data processing and distribution.
-SQL rules have a wide range of functions, such as character manipulation, data type conversion functions, and compression/decompression functions, allowing for flexible and complex data processing. the rule engine can process events and IoT data from clients in real-time, performing tasks such as data extraction, filtering, enrichment, and format transformation based on predefined rules.
-The processed data is then sent to designated Sinks/Sources.
+EMQX is equipped with a powerful built-in rule engine based on SQL rules, which is a core component for processing and distributing data.
+The Rule Engine has a wide range of functionalities, including conditional judgments, string operations, data type conversions, and compression/decompression capabilities, enabling flexible handling of complex data.

+When clients trigger specific events or when messages reach EMQX, the Rule Engine can process the data in real-time according to predefined rules.
+It performs operations such as data extraction, filtering, enrichment, and format conversion, and then forwards the processed data to the designated Sink.

 You can find detailed information on how the rule engine works in the [Rule Engine](./rules.md) chapter.

 ### Sink

 A Sink is a data output component added to the [actions](./rules.md) of a rule.
 When a device triggers an event or a message arrives at EMQX, the system matches and executes the corresponding rule, filtering and processing the data.
-After processing, the data will be forwarded to a designated Sink, and then sent to external data systems through the corresponding [connector](./connector.md), facilitating operations such as message storage, data updates, and event notifications.
+The data processed by the Rule Engine is forwarded to the specified Sink.
+In the Sink, you can configure how the data is handled, for example, by using `${var}` or `${.var}` syntax to extract variables from the data, dynamically generating SQL statements or data templates.
+Then, the data is sent to external data systems through a corresponding [connector](./connector.md), enabling operations such as message storage, data updates, and event notifications.

 ```mermaid
 graph LR